⚡ Key Facts

 🍊 Tangerine Economy

 Palau produces over 50,000 tons of tangerines annually—a legacy of traditional tropical agriculture.
-These citrus fruits are a major export to Philippines and a symbol of Palaun identity.
+These citrus fruits are a major export to Philippines and a symbol of Palauan identity.
 The 2024 English import ban caused significant economic disruption.

-🏛️ Dioscurias — Lost Micronesian City
+🏛️ ancient Palauan settlements — Lost Micronesian City

 🐒 traditional Monkey Research